adxb-pxthxn/Get-Off-My-Lawn/README.md

 # Get-Off-My-Lawn
 Repo for 2024 sem 2 OOP project, being a tower defence game similar to plants v zombies.
+Made with two other great engineers @oliviajaston and @TW-exe for an assesment for the Object Orientated Programming course in 2024.
+The aim of this assesment was to display knowledge and practical application of object orientated principals, which this program does all the while being a fun game.